FuelRats/api.fuelrats.com/README.md

 1. Download an Ubuntu virtual machine image;
 1. Set up SSH access on the vm which we can access with `vagrant ssh`;
-1. Provision our vm using Ansible; and
+1. Provision our vm using Ansible to set up Node and all the dependencies we need; and
 1. Start our API with [`forever`](https://www.npmjs.com/package/forever).

-### Without Vagrant

-To get the system up and running, `cd` into your new repository and install all of the required Node modules:

-    npm install
-    npm install -g grunt-cli

-Next, make sure to copy `config-example.json` to `config.json` and update your settings:

-    cp config-example.json config.json

-After that, development should be easy!
-Use our `dev` task to get everything up and running:

-    npm run dev

-Then you can hit the API at [http://localhost:8080](http://localhost:8080).
-You can also change the port (defaults to `8080`) and the salt used to hash passwords in the database in `config.json`

-## Testing

-Make sure to start a server first, then run all of the test suites:

-    npm run dev
-    npm test
+Once Vagrant finishes doing its thing you should be able to hit the API at `http://localhost:8080`.
+When you're done you can kill the Vagrant machine with `vagrant destroy` or, if you don't want to wait for the VM to be rebuilt from scratch, you can just pause the VM with `vagrant halt`.

 ## Importing Archives